Natural width of the superconducting transition in epitaxial TiN films: Microscopic description

-where $\omega_i$ is the probability for the resistivity $\rho_i$ to occur, the parameter $\eta$ equals 2, 1, and 0, respectively, for 3D, 2D, and 1D cases.
-Note that Eq.~\eqref{emt} is valid for condition $\rho_\mathrm{EM} > 0$.
-In 1D, this condition is satisfied for all temperatures, whereas in 2D and 3D cases only for temperatures above a certain value, \anna{below} which percolation along an infinite superconducting cluster sets in.
-Therefore, as sketched in \autoref{figure_num_3}(c-e), the center of RT coincides with the average value of $\langle T_c\rangle$ in 1D, whereas in 2D and 3D it is shifted towards higher temperatures.
-The corresponding numerical coefficients here also depend on the dimensional case.
-It is straightforward to solve Eq.~\eqref{emt} for the experimentally relevant for our study 1D and 2D cases.
-In 1D case, the solution is simple:
+where $\omega_i$ is the probability of the resistivity $\rho_i$ occurring and the parameter $\eta$ has values 2, 1, and 0 for 3D, 2D, and 1D cases, respectively.
+Note that equation~\eqref{emt} only applies when $\rho_\mathrm{EM} > 0$, which is true for all temperatures in 1D.
+However, in 2D and 3D this condition only holds for temperatures above a certain threshold, below which percolation along an infinite superconducting cluster occurs.
+As shown in figure~\ref{figure_num_3}(c-e), the center of RT coincides with the average value of $ T_c$ in 1D, whereas in 2D and 3D it shifts towards higher temperatures.
+The numerical coefficients here represent the relationship between the dispersion of fluctuations in $T_\mathrm{c}$ or $T_\mathrm{e}$ and the EMT transition width, as well as the sample dimension.
+The EMT transition width is defined numerically as a temperature range between 0.2 and 0.8 $R_\mathrm{n}$.
+The equation~\eqref{emt} is solved for 1D and 2D cases relevant to our experiment.
+In 1D case, the solution is straightforward:

-In 2D case, the EMT resistivity at each given $T$ is obtained from a numerical solution of the equation:
+In 2D, the EMT resistivity at a given temperature $T$ can be obtained by solving the equation numerically: